 We were in the tasting room of G.H.
 Mumm’s Champagne Cellars in Reims, located in northern France, sipping and comparing the lovely bubbly in our champagne flutes when our guide asked us if we knew about Route 66.
 “Of course,” we said, “as a matter of fact we’ve driven the route.”
-His smiled broadened as he told us that Route 66 is very popular in Europe and many aspire to travel to the U.S. because they want to drive Route 66.
+His smiled broadened as he told us that Route 66 is very popular in Europe and many aspire to travel to the U.S. just so they can make the drive.
+Who knew?

 While in Paris

-Just having finished our 2nd to last dinner in Paris, we were seated at a tiny table in a tiny bistro enjoying the company of the young couple dining at the tiny table next to ours when we learned they were from Australia.
+Just having finished our second to last dinner in Paris, we were seated at a tiny table in a tiny bistro.
+Thoroughly enjoying the company of the young couple dining at the tiny table next to ours when we learned they were from Australia.
 Do you know of Route 66 one of them asked us?
 We laughed and replied, “Well, yes, as a matter of fact we do.”

 Iconic Route 66

-It was eye-opening to us to be in Europe and to be asked about Route 66 when there are so many sites and places such as the Golden Gate Bridge or the Grand Canyon would seem to be more well-known.
-It was quite the surprise to learn the iconic Route 66 was so well-known outside of the U.S. At the same time though it was fun for us because when we said, yes, we’ve made the drive we could see the enthusiasm.
+It was eye-opening to us to be in Europe and to be asked so often about Route 66.
+Especially, when there are so many sites and places such as the Golden Gate Bridge or the Grand Canyon that would seemingly be more well-known.
+It was quite the surprise to learn the iconic Route 66 was so well-known outside of the U.S. At the same time though it was fun for us.
+Each time when we said, yes, we’ve actually made the drive we could see the enthusiasm.
 They were eager to learn more.

 If you’ve made the journey, following U.S. Route 66 from Chicago to Santa Monica, CA, you know the feeling of being a member of the unspoken club – you’re someone in the know.
-We made the drive in July 2008 (pre One Road at a Time) and as I write the date I am amazed it has been five years because I can still vividly remember just about everything we did and saw.
+We made the drive in July 2008 (pre One Road at a Time).
+As I write the date I am amazed it has been five years because I can still vividly remember just about everything we did and saw.

 Route 66 – Main Street America

-Here’s the thing, the U.S. is a ridiculously large country so it’s very easy to feel as if instead of passing state lines, you’re passing country lines.
+Here’s the thing, the U.S. is a ridiculously large country.
+It’s very easy to feel as if instead of passing state lines, you’re passing country lines.
 The U.S. is vast and diverse with each state having it’s own quirks and cultural differences.
-When the interstate highway system was built it brought about devastating losses to many of the small rural towns that relied on Route 66 traffic to support the town’s livelihood.
+When the interstate highway system was built it brought about devastating losses to many of the small rural towns.
+Each of those towns relied on Route 66 traffic to support the town’s livelihood.
 It was a huge economic loss.

-Following Route 66 through each state takes you back in time and shows you an era of our country’s history that most people are not aware of.
-It has a profound affect on you.
+Following Route 66 through each state takes you back in time.
+The route shows you an era of the country’s history that most people are not aware of.
+It has a profound affect on the traveler.
 After making the drive we came to really understand the phrase, “the bible belt of the country” or “the heartland of America” or “the wind across the prairie.”
-When I hear those phrases on a news program I have a better understanding of what the newscaster is referring to.
-I have a clearer vision of what our country is all about.
+When I hear those phrases on a news program I now have a better understanding of what the newscaster is referring to.
+I have a clearer vision of what the country is all about.